-Little Reader is full computer curriculum to teach your child how to read and includes over 2,300 words.
+Little Reader is a full computer curriculum to teach your child how to read and includes over 2,300 words.
 It is designed to be used with children ages newborn to preschool age.

 We started using the program with Little Z when he was only a few months old.
-I found using Little Reader on the iPad use the iAccess app better when he was younger.
+I found using Little Reader on the iPad to use the iAccess app better when he was younger.
 Because when they are so little it is so hard to have them sit up by a computer.
 This way I could kick back on the couch and Z and I could snuggle and watch his lesson.

-As he got older we started running through the programs while he was eating breakfast and lunch, so at this point I started playing them on the computer.
+As he got older we started running through the programs while he was eating breakfast and lunch, so at this point, I started playing them on the computer.

 What is the verdict?